Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 ```
 1. Check if player_1 and player_2 are in ["rock", "paper", "scissors"]
     - If not, return None
-    - If yes, continue with algorithm
 2. Check for a tie:
     - if player_1 == player_2, return "It's a tie!"
-    - if not continue
 3. First deal with the case that player_1 == "rock"
     - if player_2 == "scissors", return "Player 1 wins!"
     - else (player_2 = "paper"), return "Player 2 wins!"